abohnert/LING-L541-scripts/README.md

 # IUB LING-L541 script archive
-This is an archive of Praat and R scripts I have written and used in LING-L541.
+This is an archive of Praat and R scripts I have written and used for LING-L541.

 ## Organization
 There are three folders here: Praat scripts, R tutorials, and R scripts.